-Mistakes; I’ve made a few.
+Mistakes.
+I’ve made a lot.
 I’ve witnessed even more.

 I own two businesses and work with hundreds of others so I’m familiar with many species of mistake.
-The trickiest are mistakes artists don’t even know they’re making.
+The trickiest are ones artists don’t even know they’re making.

-Here are five you can fix right away.
+Here are five easily fixable wholesale mistakes you can fix right away.

 1. Don’t be on more than one social media platform.

 Unless you have the time and money to ace them all, choose one and do it well.